Impact of Successive Exploitation of a Saccharomyces pastorianus Starter Culture on Saccharide Uptake Dynamics from Wort

 beer fermentation, saccharide metabolism, Saccharomyces pastorianus, glucose, fructose, maltose

 Experimental approach.
-The fermentation process was monitored during the production of twelve batches of beer, where the starter yeast culture was reused twelve times without any further treatment.
+The fermentation was monitored during the production of twelve batches of beer, where the starter yeast culture was reused twelve times without any further treatment.
 The following beer production steps were monitored: wort production, yeast starter culture propagation, primary fermentation, secondary fermentation and the final product.
 The work was conducted on an industrial scale employing standard process conditions.

 Results and conclusions.
 Monitoring of the starter culture viability during successive fermentations indicated no reduction in the viability and vitality of the yeast culture.
 Monitoring of the fermentable wort saccharide concentrations (glucose, fructose, disaccharides and trisaccharides) revealed a correlation between an improvement in saccharide utilisation and starter culture age.
 Saccharide uptake efficacy proportionally matched the repitching frequency.
-Successive exploitation of a S. pastorianus starter culture has a positive impact on the dynamics of saccharide utilisation from classical hopped wort and the young beer.
-However, the final lager beer contains no residues of fermentable saccharides that could affect the overall quality and flavour profile.
+Successive exploitation of S. pastorianus starter culture has a positive impact on the dynamics of saccharide utilisation from classical hopped wort and the young beer.
+Furthermore, the final lager beer contains no residues of fermentable saccharides that could affect the overall quality and flavour profile.